ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

 Next, we need to introduce a new `id` field to the type.
-The identifier must contain the span and the symbol so that we can correctly resolve the `AssetPriceChange` from the rest service.
+The identifier must contain the span and the symbol to correctly resolve the `AssetPriceChange` from the REST service.

-For this we will introduce a new field configuration that aggregates data from our JSON object.
+For this, we will introduce a new field configuration that aggregates data from our JSON object.

 ```csharp
 descriptor